Matthew Kelly: Career

-Kelly's first major TV appearances were in the ITV sitcom Holding the Fort (1980–82) and as a panellist in the game show Punchlines (1981–84) hosted by Lennie Bennett on ITV but he became famous as part of the original presenting team on Game for a Laugh for the same producers and network.
-In 1983 he was the original presenter of Children's ITV (CITV) when launched in January of the same year - and returned to the role sporadically over the next few years.
+Kelly's first major TV appearances came in the ITV sitcom Holding the Fort (1980-82), and as a panellist in the game show Punchlines (1981-84), hosted by Lennie Bennett on ITV, but he became more famous as part of the original presenting team on Game for a Laugh, for the same producers and network.
+He was the original presenter of Children's ITV (CITV) when launched in January 1983, and returned to the role sporadically over the next few years.
 He was the subject of an edition of This Is Your Life in 1983 when he was surprised by Eamonn Andrews in London's Trafalgar Square.

 For the next 14 years his work centred on light entertainment shows such as Kelly's Eye (TVS sketch show 1985), You Bet!
 (LWT/ITV) (1991–95) and, most notably, Stars in Their Eyes (Granada/ITV), which he took over from Russ Abbot, who was brought in as a temporary host after original presenter Leslie Crowther suffered serious head injuries in a car crash in October 1992.
 Abbot had only hosted one episode, an Elvis Presley special.
 However, it later became apparent that Crowther would not be able to return, as he retired in 1994, and then died two years later.
 Therefore, Kelly became the permanent host of the show until he left in March 2004.
 Simultaneously, he was narrator for the ITV series After They Were Famous from 1999 to 2005.
 He continued to act occasionally, notably in the Channel 4 comedy Relative Strangers, and in the theatre production of The Cabinet of Dr. Caligari.

 Following his departure from Stars in Their Eyes Kelly returned to acting full-time.
 He has appeared in a number of television and theatre productions.
-In 2005, he was a member of the cast in BBC One's Bleak House as Mr. Turveydrop.
+In 2005, he was a member of the cast in BBC One's Bleak House as Mr Turveydrop.
 He also played a serial killer in 2005's Cold Blood and its 2007 sequel, as well as the explorer Giovanni Belzoni in BBC One's Egypt.
 On the stage he won an Olivier Award in 2004 for his portrayal of Lennie in John Steinbeck's Of Mice and Men at the Savoy Theatre.
-Other work includes Ripafratta in Mirandolina at the Royal Exchange Theatre in August 2006 which he swiftly followed by appearing as a well-received Antonio Salieri in Peter Shaffer's play Amadeus.
-For a short period in summer 2007 he played the character Willie Thorn in the farce Out For Justice in Sydney, Australia's Royal Court Theatre.
-The play was a huge success and writer Vicky Ledbrook was quoted as saying Kelly is one of the finest comic actors of his generation.
+Other work includes Ripafratta in Mirandolina at the Royal Exchange Theatre in August 2006, which he swiftly followed by appearing as a well-received Antonio Salieri in Peter Shaffer's play Amadeus.
+For a short period in summer 2007 he played the character Willie Thorn (not the snooker player) in the farce Out For Justice in Sydney, Australia's Royal Court Theatre.